Arthur Moynihan

 Arthur Patrick Moynihan (1924–2001) was an Australian rugby league footballer who played in the 1940s.
+He later became a Catholic priest.

 Background

 Moynihan was born in Sydney on 25 January 1924.

 Playing career

 Moynihan was a reserve grade player for South Sydney that was elevated to first grade for four games during the 1949 NSWRFL season.
 He is remembered as playing in the 1949 Grand Final as the Five-Eighth.

+Later life

+In 1965, Moynihan was ordained a priest for the Society of Mary.

 Death

 Moynihan died at Greenwich, New South Wales on 18 February 2001.